-Learning Disabilities Policy & Procedure Manual Compliance Checklist Page # Compliance Compliance Documentation Enclosure Is Required nentation closed Yes No Yes No ADA and Section 504 Each program must have accessible services for all people with disabilities, including enrollment, instruction, and testing.
-11 Each program must have a designated ADA Coordinator.
-11 & Name: 15 , Title/Position: Each program must provide public notice of accessibility on all 11 Program forms, brochures, etc. & 25 ✓ Each program must have an accessibility grievance policy.
-11 ✓ Each program must have a self-evaluation of accessibility completed and documented.
-11 √ Each program must have an accessibility transition plan Documented.
-11 √ Accommodations Accommodated instruction must be provided for students with documented disabilities.
-24 The accommodation process must be documented for each student with documented disabilities.
-25 ✓ Accommodations should be provided to students when: a.
-They have disclosed that they have a disability that has been documented by a qualified professional and are eligible for accommodations under the provisions of the ADA/Section 504. b.
+Location: Learning Disabilities Policy & Procedure Manual Compliance Checklist Page # Compliance Documentation Enclosure Is Required Documentation Enclosed Yes No Yes No ADA and Section 504 Each program must have accessible services for all people with disabilities, including enrollment, instruction, and testing.
+11 Each program must have a designated ADA Coordinator 11 & \checkmark Name: 15 Title/Positon: Each program must provide public notice of accessibility on all 11 Program forms, brochures, etc. & 25 \checkmark Each program must have an accessibility grievance policy.
+11 \checkmark Each program must have a self-evaluation of accessibility completed and documented 11 ✓ Each program must have an accessibility transition plan documented 11 \checkmark Accommodations 1 1 Accommodated instruction must be provided for students with documented disabilities 24 The accommodation process must be documented for each student with documented disabilities.
+25 \checkmark Accommodations should be provided to students when: a.
+They have disclosed that they have a disability that has been documented by a qualified professional and are eligible for accommodations under the provisions of the ADA/Section 504.
+24 b.
 Informal assessment has been administered and it is determined that accommodations are warranted.
-24

-Page # Compliance Compliance Documentation Enclosure Is Required nentation losed Yes No Yes No It is the program's responsibility to determine if a requested accommodation is reasonable; however, if the request is denied, the 25 student has the right to file a complaint following the guidelines set forth in that program's grievance policy.
+Page # Compliance Documentation Enclosure Is Required Documentation Enclosed Yes No Yes No It is the program's responsibility to determine if a requested 25 accommodation is reasonable; however, if the request is denied, the student has the right to file a complaint following the guidelines set forth in that program's grievance policy.
 If the student is simultaneously involved in two programs, the federal program's grievance policy takes precedence.
-If a state-mandated assessment is administered as part of a program's enrollment process, then that program must administer an alternative test which allows for the requested accommodations and assesses for the same or similar data.
-25 Each program must have at least one copy of the GED Practice Test on audiocassette.
-25 √ All forms, letters, brochures, publicity, etc. produced for the program must include a statement that the program is ADA accessible, EEOC compliant, and disability accommodations are available upon request.
-15 & 25 ✓ Enrollment All enrollment information should state the steps for enrollment and that accommodations can be provided (Section 504 of the Rehabilitation Act of 1973, 34 CFR 104.8).
+If a state-mandated assessment is administered as part of a 25 program's enrollment process, then that program must administer an alternative test which allows for the requested accommodations and assesses for the same or similar data.
+Each program must have at least one copy of the GED Practice Test 25 on audiocassette. \checkmark All forms, letters, brochures, publicity, etc. produced for the program must 15 include a statement that the program is ADA accessible, EEOC compliant, and & \checkmark disability accommodations are available upon request.
+25 Enrollment All enrollment information should state the steps for enrollment and 15 that accommodations can be provided (Section 504 of the \checkmark Rehabilitation Act of 1973, 34 CFR 104.8).
 Include the name of the ADA Specialist/Person trained in the LD process.
-15 ✓ All learning disabilities screenings are confidential and will be conducted in a private and secluded environment.
-16-17 Staff responsible for learning disabilities screening must have completed training re: screening for learning disabilities for the screening tool(s) they are using.
-16-19 √ Transition services must be provided and include information about both individual rights and program responsibilities regarding the ADA and Section 504.
-17 √
+All learning disabilities screenings are confidential and will be 16-17 conducted in a private and secluded environment.
+Staff responsible for learning disabilities screening must have 16-19 completed training re: screening for learning disabilities for the \checkmark screening tool(s) they are using.
+Transition services must be provided and include information about 17 both individual rights and program responsibilities regarding the ADA \checkmark and Section 504.